Aref-Akminasi/quizify/README.md

 # Quizify

-This is a self-designed and self-built project. the goal was to create a quiz template that is suitable for any kind of quizzes with multiple choice questions.
+This is a self-designed and self-built project.
+The goal was to create a quiz template suitable for any kind of quiz featuring multiple-choice questions.

 ## Table of contents